Dimsi-BS/XrmFramework/docs/Binding Models.md

      Photo du tool XRM

 Then create a new class in your project, it needs to inherit either IBindingModel or BindingModelBase the difference between the two is explained in [this](##updating-the_crm-data) part.
+You can add a property for each column you want to see in the object.
+To do so, use the CrmMapping attribute and the corresponding EntityDefinition.
+The type of the property has to make sense for the

 ## Retrieving the CRM data